-Health insurance benefits available to legislators are the same as for state employees.
+Legislators are offered the same health insurance benefits as state employees.
 The following options are available in some or all areas of the state:

-- (1) The Quality Care Health Plan (QCHP), a fee-for-service indemnity plan administered by CIGNA and available statewide. - (2) Four health maintenance organizations (HMOs) covering various areas of the state. - (3) Two open access plans (OAPs), available statewide.
+- (1) The Quality Care Health Plan (QCHP), a fee-for-service indemnity plan administered by Aetna, available statewide. - (2) Four health maintenance organizations (HMOs) covering various areas of the state. - (3) Two open access plans (OAPs), available statewide.